StarRocks/starrocks/docs/en/administration/FE_configuration.md

 #### enable_mv_automatic_active_check

 - **Default**: TRUE
-- **Description**: Whether to enable StarRocks to automatically check and re-activate the asynchronous materialized views that are set inactive because their base tables (views) had undergone Schema Change or dropped and re-created.
+- **Description**: Whether to enable the system to automatically check and re-activate the asynchronous materialized views that are set inactive because their base tables (views) had undergone Schema Change or had been dropped and re-created.
 Please note that this feature will not re-activate the materialized views that are manually set inactive by users.
 This item is supported from v3.1.6 onwards.

 ## Configure FE static parameters